Why we exist

-We have already gratefully received support from hundreds of volunteers across the UK from a wide range of backgrounds and disciplines (some of which featured below).
+We have already gratefully received support from hundreds of volunteers across the UK from a wide and diverse range of backgrounds and disciplines.

-As a not-for-profit social enterprise limited by guarantee, there are no shares or shareholders.
+As a CIC limited by guarantee, there are no shares or shareholders.
 This allows us to take a maintain full focus on making a difference to those in need.

 The website is designed to be used safely and anonymously.
 That’s why there are no Google analytics or cookies used on this website.
 Personal information is not required to share a resource, story or provide feedback.